-1. Install the drive chain onto the rear sprocket.

-2. Install the wheel and the brake caliper bracket by inserting the wheel axle from the right-hand side.
+Insert the rear wheel between the swingarm and then install the drive chain onto the rear sprocket.
+Install the brake caliper and drive chain pullers, and then install the wheel by inserting the wheel axle from the right side.

 - Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.